Academics - RN-BSN

 As part of the college’s effort to prepare the next generation of nursing leaders, UI’s online RN-BSN program provides access to baccalaureate education for nurses throughout the state.
 Nurses who graduate from this program acquire vital knowledge and skills that help enhance their ability to provide quality care to diverse patient populations that have increasingly complex health care needs.

-As an extra bonus, we are offering free tuition for your first nursing course if you are admitted to the RN-BSN program in 2018 or spring 2019.
+As an extra bonus, we are offering free tuition for your first nursing course if you are admitted to the RN-BSN program in 2020.
 Get started now and take advantage of this free tuition!

 Request a Transcript Evaluation

 - Send an email to the RN-BSN Office (email@example.com) with the following information:

 - Name (including maiden name if applicable)